niall-moclair/MSS/README.md

      *Note that blank yellow lines represent duplicates, which have been omitted, apart from the Terminology Sampling sheet, where yellow highlighting indicates that the source has been selected for thematic analysis.

-Survey.xlsx (Section 5, page 13): These are the aggregated survey results from 39 respondents:
+SurveyResults.xlsx (Section 5, page 13): These are the aggregated survey results from 39 respondents:

     Demographics: This presents the country, language, and experience breakdown of the participants.